RumataEstorish/TizenWearableWebCommon/README.md

 #### [More on wiki](https://github.com/RumataEstorish/TizenWearableWebCommon/wiki/Input)

 ### Bonus
 You can find lib/tau/wearable/theme/default/tau.circle-patch-0.0.0.1.min.cs which fixes circular menu icons bug, when they grow full screen.
-You know.
+You know. (deprecated for tau 1.2.9)